top of page

 (Winchester 1 was assigned to the Post Office, Winchester 2 to Mrs Arbuthnot, St. Phillips, Sleepers Hill, and Winchester 3 to the Fire Brigade at the Guildhall).

 The model of telephone in use in 1911 was probably the 'Type 2 candlestick' shown above.
 This model didn't have a dial.
-The first automated telephone was introduced in 1912, so it would be a number of years before a dialling mechanism became the norm.
+The first automated telephone exchange was introduced in 1912, so it would be a number of years before a dialling mechanism became the norm.

 The 1910, 1911 and 1912 telephone directories are available on Ancestry (along with some previous years).